16 Things to do in Ushuaia Argentina

 There are buses and taxis in town that can take you into the park.
 If you opt for the bus to and from town, you can get a round trip ticket.
 Make sure you don’t end up paying the tourist price.
 I was in such a state of bliss after enjoying the park that I ended up paying more than many of the others on the bus.
 According to Amy, because I passed out on the bus and enjoy a 25 minute nap, our driver was absolutely CRAZY.
 She sat in the front seat and got to “enjoy” his fast turns and questionable speeds.
 You can also rent a car or take the Train to the end of the World - more on that later.

-Upon arrival to Tierra del Fuego National Park from Ushuaia stop by the visitors center and pick up a park map. (pictured) The people working at the visitors center will give you information on trail closiers and shuttles around the park.
+Upon arrival to Tierra del Fuego National Park from Ushuaia stop by the visitors center and pick up a map of Tierra del Fuego. (pictured) The people working at the visitors center will give you information on trail closers and shuttles around the park.
 They can also stamp your passport with a really cool stamp! *Yes I am a sucker for fun and interesting passport stamps.

 Amy and I decided to hike the Hito XXIV trail that take you to the border of Chile!
 I can know officially say that I hiked to another country.
 How cool is that?
 From the visitors center the hike took us approximately 3 hours, round trip.
 Majority of the hike was flat with a little bit of scrambling through rocks.
 We took our time during the hike, stopping for photos and a snack by the water.
 In total we saw 11 people on the hike.
 It was perfect!